 Is an IRA CD tax-deductible?

 Roth IRA contributions aren’t deductible.
-You also don’t report the Roth IRA contributions on your tax return, according to IRS.gov.
+You don’t report the Roth IRA contributions on your tax return either.

 Can I transfer an IRA CD to another bank?